-- ESSAY - To be considered for merit-based awards, submit an essay of no more than 1 page, double spaced, 12-pt font and normal margins to answer the following question: What international business issue do you find most interesting and why?
+- ESSAY - Submit an essay of no more than 1 page, double spaced, 12-pt font and normal margins to answer the following question: What international business issue do you find most interesting and why?

-- CRITERIA - The statement will be reviewed along with GPA and transcript information to determine eligibility for a merit-based award.
+- CRITERIA - The essay will be reviewed along with GPA and transcript information to determine eligibility for a merit-based award.

 - Save the file with your last name in the title, (i.e. Smith-scholarship.doc)

 JEANNE VOIGT SCHOLARSHIP FOR STUDY ABROAD IN EMERGING ECONOMIES AWARD: